 - High Support/High Influence

-Once plotted on the stakeholder matrix, you identify where your communication strategy is best served and build a plan to communicate and engage.
-This is not only a baseline view of stakeholder impact, but a management, monitoring, and measurement tool along the project road.
+Once plotted on the stakeholder matrix, identify where communication strategy is best served and build a plan to communicate and engage.

 The stakeholder matrix is a project performance management tool to identify low support/high influence stakeholders and high support/high influence stakeholders.
 This stakeholder matrix presents important details to add to your stakeholder management plan.